diamondjmd/guess_number/README.md

 # Guess the number

 ## Description
- A simple mini-project at the more basic C++ knowledge level. **Guess the number** is a simple game, which saves the all attempts of player in a text file.
-The game's goal is to guess a number and keep the high records
+ A simple mini-project at the more basic C++ knowledge level. **Guess the number** is a simple game, which saves all players's attempts in a text file.
+The game's goal is to guess a number and keep the high scores
  ### Game behavior

  1. If the user has entered a number less than the specified one, the hint **_less than_** is displayed.